vorsprung/bettergoapi/README.md

-Better Uptime API Clients
+bettergoapi Uptime API Clients
 -------------------------
-This is a go library for setting up and pausing and unpausing BetterUptime Monitors
+This is a go library for setting up and pausing and unpausing bettergoapiUptime Monitors

 This can be used to temporarily pause monitoring during patching

-It uses the Uptime API see [Getting started with Uptime API](https://betterstack.com/docs/uptime/api/getting-started-with-uptime-api/)
+It uses the Uptime API see [Getting started with Uptime API](https://bettergoapistack.com/docs/uptime/api/getting-started-with-uptime-api/)

 Example programs are included to set up from a CSV file and to pause and unpause monitors